gardener/network-problem-detector/README.md

 TCP connection check from all pods of the daemon set on the pod network to pod endpoints (pod IP, port of GRPC server) of the daemon set running in the pod network.

-#### Job ID `nslookup-p`

-Lookup of IP addresses for external DNS name `eu.gcr.io`, and internal and external names of Kube API server.